 existing code → extract model → analyze → improve → regenerate

-The model remains the source of truth.
+Take a legacy system, extract the state machine as a Petri net, prove properties (bounded? live? deadlock-free?), then generate a clean implementation from the verified model.
+The model stays the source of truth.
 Claude is the bridge between informal code and formal nets.

 Try it: pilot.pflow.xyz/code-to-flow/